salimvski/W3C_WEB_SCRAPPER/README.md

+example of usage :

-# projet1-IFT-3225
+# ./scrap myfolder
-projet 1

-How to use, keep same file name

-#1 run ./scrap [filename]
-#2 run ./css.sh [filename]
-# css code is in cssHTML, and html code is in [filename]

-#3 run ./sass.sh [cssHTML], validyCSS contains errors
+# cd beautify -> ./run.sh ../myfolder final

-#4 run ./trans.sh [filename] result will be in beautified.html
+# result will be storer in final, dynamic pages with css result on Solution button click.